end2endzone/end2endzone-hugo/jekyll-export/_posts/2014-08-14-diy-kitchen-under-cabinet-led-lighting.md

 - Do not produce any heat (almost).
 - Do not burn or has a much longer life time than normal lights.
 - Operates at 12 volts.
 No need for wall AC current which could lead to accidents.
-- <span style="line-height: 1.5;">Use less electricity (much fewer current than alternative lighting options).</span>
+- Use less electricity (much fewer current than alternative lighting options).

-<span style="line-height: 1.5;">In this post, I will explain how I installed in my kitchen a custom under cabinet LED lighting solution. </span>**Note:** Handling wall electricity can be dangerous.
+In this post, I will explain how I installed in my kitchen a custom under cabinet LED lighting solution.

+**Note:** Handling wall electricity can be dangerous.
 If you do not have basic electricity skills, I strongly recommend that you do not complete this project.
 Proceed at your own risk.

 # Project data